 General features of fishes include fins, streamlines and scales and tails.
 But differences are highlighted under their skins.
 Hence classification is much easier based on the skeletal system.
 A variety of fishes is found in aquatic habitat some may be cartilaginous (Chondrichthyes) or bony fishes (Osteichthyes).
 The skeletal system of fishes is either composed of thin and flexible cartilage or hard calcified bones or both.
 They are good swimmers and their body structures are designed accordingly.

-Gills are breathing organ for bony fishes.
+Gills are the pair of the respiratory organ of fish and some amphibians.
 There are three pairs of bones that aid gills.
 These pair of bones is called gill arches which are made of bony filaments.
 Fins are a vital part of fish.
-They help for propulsion, steering, and stability.
+They help with propulsion, steering, and stability.
 Paired fins take up the role of steering while caudal fins and dorsal fins help in propulsion and stability respectively.

-For more details on skeletal system of fish and other species, download Byju’s- The Learning app.
+For more details on the skeletal system of fish and other species, visit BYJU’S.